 She was usually the only Native American in school growing up.
 She began to embrace her Native identity in high school by performing cultural dances for her classmates.
 She also learned the Lakota language and rituals from her grandmother and mother, and she continues to share them with her community in Denver, where she works for the American Indian College Fund.

 Her portrait shows her dressed in hand-beaded regalia in the colors and patterns of the Lakota and Dakota tribes, standing near a river in a park close to her home in Denver.

 “I’m proud that we, as Native Americans, can maintain our traditional lifestyle whether we live in the city or on the reservation and that we can be educated and be professionals, too,” Clairmont said in “Red Road.”

 Another photo shows Danielle Finn, a member of the Hunkpapa Lakota tribe, sitting on a pink bedspread in a bedroom of her family’s home.
 If not for her traditional green dress and accessories made by her and mother, the portrait could be mistaken for an image from a decor catalog.

-Danielle Finn, 23, is a law student who lives in Albuquerque, New Mexico.
-She represented the Hunkpapa Lakota tribe at the 2014 Miss Indian World pageant.
+A law student in Albuquerque, New Mexico, Finn also represented the Hunkpapa Lakota tribe at the 2014 Miss Indian World pageant.
 She also visits reservations on behalf of the Center for Native American Youth’s “Champion for Change” program, discussing topics such as teen pregnancy, alcohol abuse and the importance of Native culture.